Azure/remote-monitoring-services-java/storage-adapter/README.md

 3. Find your Azure Cosmos DB account connection string.
 See [Update your Connection Strings](https://docs.microsoft.com/azure/cosmos-db/create-documentdb-dotnet#update-your-connection-string) if you need help finding it.
-4. Store the "Azure Cosmos DB account connection string" in the [env-vars-setup](scripts) script, then run the script.
 5. Run the Storage Adapter service using the Docker [run](scripts/docker).
 6. Use an HTTP client such as [Postman](https://www.getpostman.com),